Barwon Heads - Armstrong Creek

 What are some of the major infrastructure and planning changes likely to influence Barwon Heads - Armstrong Creek?

-Key infrastructure and planning changes likely to influence Barwon Heads - Armstrong Creek include: Glenlee (Construction); Barwon Heads Road Upgrade - Stage 2 (Reserve Road to Lower Duneed Road) (Construction); Warralily Quarter (Planning); Armstrong Creek Sports Centre (Construction); and Harriott Armstrong Creek (Construction).
+Key infrastructure and planning changes likely to influence Barwon Heads - Armstrong Creek include: Glenlee (Construction); Barwon Heads Road Upgrade - Stage 2 (Reserve Road to Lower Duneed Road) (Construction); Warralily Quarter (Construction); Armstrong Creek Sports Centre (Construction); and Harriott Armstrong Creek (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Barwon Heads - Armstrong Creek?